The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Construction of strong zero modes from the BdG equations for the dual-reflection interface

 \subsection{Strong zero modes of the closed chain}

 When $J_0^\prime\neq 0\,,$ the exact SZM $\eta_1$ is no longer present.
-In addition, also the system of equations for the coefficients with even indices does no longer have a non-vanishing exact solution.
+In addition, also the system of equations for the coefficients with even indices no longer has a non-vanishing exact solution.
 Despite this, the closed chain hosts a pair of strong zero modes, as argued in the following.
 We inspect the recursion relations for the bulk to determine at which of the interfaces the coefficients should be largest, and use the corresponding constraints as a starting point for our iterative construction.
 Thereby, we can guarantee that the resulting operator commutes with the Hamiltonian to leading order, and does so to subleading order after taking into account further bulk equations.
 The condition at the opposite interface is then violated, but with the exponential-in-size scaling behaviour.

-\paragraph{Case $\bm{J>h}$:} From Eq.~\eqref{eq:Mcoeff_recursion_zero_even}, we infer that an approximate solution for even indices should satisfy the condition \eqref{eq:Mcoeff_interface} of the periodic interface, which it will be localized around.
+\paragraph{Case $\bm{J>h}$:} From Eq.~\eqref{eq:Mcoeff_recursion_zero_even}, we infer that an approximate solution for even indices should satisfy condition \eqref{eq:Mcoeff_interface} of the periodic interface, around which it will be localized.
 The corresponding SZM is identical to the interface mode of the open chain for $J>h$, Eq.~\eqref{eq:SZM_interface_even}, now with the properties

 An approximate solution using odd indices must satisfy Eq.~\eqref{eq:Mcoeff_edge} at the antiperiodic interface, as follows from Eq.~\eqref{eq:Mcoeff_recursion_zero_odd}.
 Therefore, we make the initial choice $V_3 = - V_{\widetilde{3}} = J_0^\prime/J\,,$ which leads to the nonzero coefficients